haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 Such promise unfortunately cannot be made for `Internal` modules, due to their nature: even while we'll strive to keep as much untouched as possible, the semantics of internal functions is due to change drastically.
-This kind of breakage should not come as a big surprise, because `Internal` modules have a disclaimer about unstable API.
+This kind of breakage should not come as a big surprise, because `Internal` modules have a disclaimer about the API being unstable.

 There are two places where `text` leaks details of internal representation.
-First of them is `Data.Text.Array`, which provides an access to an underlying bytearray.
+First of them is `Data.Text.Array`, which provides access to an underlying bytearray.
 Not only its API is to change from `Word16` to `Word8`, but also the semantics of array switches from UTF-16 to UTF-8.
 This will cause breakage of several packages such as `unicode-transforms` and `unicode-collation`.
 We intend to communicate with